MariaStrecht/my_dots/README.md

    Keep in mind that I am using Archcraft, which is a distro that has a lot of configurations already built in.
 I just change the overall theme to my liking.

-   The configurations for rofi, dunst, etc. are the ones used in Archcraft.
+   The configurations for rofi, dunst, picom, etc. are the ones used in Archcraft.

    - **WM:** [bspwm](https://github.com/baskerville/bspwm)
    - **OS:** [Archcraft](https://archcraft.io/)